guisantosfr/Javascript30/README.md

 ## Contents
 1. **Javascript Drum Kit** - Key codes, listening to events and playing sounds
 2. **JS + CSS Clock** - Rotation in css and working with time in JS
+3. **Playing with CSS Variables and JS** - Declaring and using CSS variables and updating their values using JS